Leaf1204/2U/closure_JavaScript/leactureNotes.md

    console.log(showOranges());
  ```

- We now have access to the variable five.
+The above code gives us access to the variable five.
 Why?
  Because even though the function is called outside of the curly brackets, the definition of the function is inside the curly brackets so it still has access to the number 5.

  With this understanding we can start making more complex situations.